joshlangley/themes/README.md

-# themes
+# My Gtk themes collection
-All my favorite Gtk+ themes
+All my favorite Gtk+ themes in a repo.